lacoco-lab/lacoco-lab.github.io/courses/interpreting-2025/index.md

 The report should have 8 pages of main report, plus unlimited appendix, in the NeurIPS style format.
 The main report should be self-contained, but you can use the appendix to report prompts, further analyses, or other material.

 The report should be uploaded via CMS.
-The due date is TBD.
+The due date is October 12.

 ## Contact